artmetla/DejaView/docs/design-docs/api-and-abi.md

 ### Producer / Consumer API (internal)

-This consists of all the interfaces defined in the [`include/perfetto/ext`](/include/perfetto/ext) directory.
-These provide access to the lowest levels of the Perfetto internals (manually registering producers and data sources, handling all IPCs).
+This consists of all the interfaces defined in the [`include/dejaview/ext`](/include/dejaview/ext) directory.
+These provide access to the lowest levels of the DejaView internals (manually registering producers and data sources, handling all IPCs).

 These interfaces will always be highly unstable.
 We highly discourage